se-edu/addressbook-level4/docs/UserGuideVersion2.md

 Format: `undo`, `redo`

 **Example:**<br>
-Lets say you have edited the task details by entering `edit 1 /et 1400`.
+Let's say you have edited the task details by entering `edit 1 /et 1400`.
 Then, your friend tells you that there is no deadline for that task.
 In this case, you can reverse back the previous command by using `undo` command.

 <img src="images/Undo.png" width="500"><br>